abetterinternet/zk-cred-longfellow/src/fields/addition_chains/template.txt

 use crate::fields::FieldElement;

 /// Exponentiates a field element to a constant power.
+///
+/// This is used to exponentiate field elements to the power (|F| - 2), in order to compute
+/// multiplicative inverses in constant time.
 #[allow(unused_mut)]
 pub(crate) fn exp<F: FieldElement>(x: F) -> F {
     // This is implemented with addition chain exponentiation, using the following chain: